-But isn't that making the Book of Concord, written by men, equal to the Bible, which is God's word?
+But doesn't unconditional subscription make the Book of Concord, written by men, equal to the Bible, which is God's word?
 Not at all.
 We are convinced that the holy Scriptures are God's infallible, inerrant word in everything they say.
 Whatever the Bible says on any subject is true because it is the word of God.
 When, for example, the Bible tells us that Paul wrote the letter to the Galatians or the letters to Timothy, we are sure he really wrote them.
 There can be no mistake about the authorship of that letter.
 When the Bible tells us God created the world in six days, this is a factual account of how the world and everything in it came into being.
+We subscribe to every statement of Scripture, doctrinal or historical or incidental.